 Read/write splitting of PolarDB for PostgreSQL

 Data replication from the primary database to secondary nodes is a simple method.
 You only need to asynchronously transfer the write-ahead logging (WAL) of the primary database to secondary databases.
 Data replication enables secondary databases to process queries.
 This reduces workloads of the primary database and ensures high availability.

 However, if read-only nodes are used to process queries, you need to consider the following issues:

-To solve issue 1, Apsara PolarDB uses the read/write splitting proxy.
+To fix issue 1, PolarDB uses the read/write splitting proxy.
 The proxy establishes connections with clients for the PolarDB for PostgreSQL cluster and parses each query from the clients.
 It sends write requests, such as UPDATE, DELETE, INSERT, and CREATE, to the primary node.
 However, read requests such as SELECT are sent to read-only nodes.

 However, data inconsistency caused by the synchronization latency is still not resolved.
 If you execute the SELECT statement to retrieve data from read-only nodes, the returned data may be inconsistent with that stored on the primary node.
 If the load on a PolarDB for PostgreSQL cluster is light, the synchronization latency can be reduced to less than five seconds.
 In scenarios that involve a heavy load, the synchronization latency may significantly increase.
 For example, this occurs when the cluster needs to execute data definition language (DDL) statements to add columns on large tables or insert a large amount of data.